deeporiginbio/deeporigin-client/README.md

-# deeporigin CLI
+# deeporigin

-This repository contains the `deeporigin` CLI, which allows you to interact with Deep Origin from the command line.
+This repository contains the `deeporigin` CLI and python client, which allows you to interact with
+Deep Origin from the command line.

 ## Installation